The Roach Family

 - You may submit a complete, printed copy of the PDF form to a receptionist at the hospital.

 - Or, you may fill out and submit the PDF form electronically.
-Once you’ve downloaded and completed the form, use the Email button at the top of page 1 to submit.
+Once you’ve downloaded, completed, and saved the form, use the Email button at the top of page 1 to submit.

 Option #2: Online Form